os-js/manual.os-js.org/src/v3/install/README.md

 Installation is done in a few simple steps and only takes a couple of minutes.

+## Requirements

+The only dependency is `node 8` or later and `git` is recommended.

+A node Docker setup is also provided so you don't need to have node installed locally (or want to have an isolated environment).

+Runs in any modern web browser (minimum target is IE10+).

 ## Demo

 You can run a demo using Docker without checkout out any source-code: